-I strongly recommend that you work with (but not copy code from each other) your potential teammates during the beginning of the summer sessions.
+- I strongly recommend that you work with (but not copy code from each other) your potential teammates during the beginning of the summer session.

 Once you like each other and feel that you can trust each other, you can commit to be in the same team.

-Otherwise, you need to get good at programming and debugger fast!
+Otherwise, you need to get good at programming and debugging as quickly as possible!

 - Even though you are on the wait list and there is no guarantee that you will get in,

-if you intend to take this class, you are expected to attend every lecture and
+if you intend to take this class, you are expected to keep up with every lecture and

 submit all assignments on time (i.e., same deadlines as students who are already registered).